SudiptaKGPian/Project-delta/README.md

 # Project-delta
-Machine learning based regression models for prediction of binding performance of drug to SARS-COV-2 Delta strain Spike proteins
+Machine Learning based prediction for effective drug binding to SARS-COV2 Delta strain Spike protein

+## Note:
+This project is soon to be published as a journal paper.
+Hence, complete datasets and all the necessary codes to reproduce the work will be published in few days (after publication)

+## Project work-flow:
 <img src="Flow_chart/Flow_chart_diagram.png" width="1000" >